Rapti Siriwardane-de Zoysa, PhD

 Welcome!
-I´m an anthropologist, writer, and lecturer based at the University of Bonn (BCDSS), and the German Institute of Development and Sustainability (IDOS).
+I’m an environmental anthropologist, writer, and lecturer affiliated with the University of Bonn’s BCDSS Cluster of Excellence, and the German Institute of Development and Sustainability (IDOS).

 Why Tidescapes?